LaikaStudios/BxDFs/doc/README.md

 ![PraterFuzz](media/PraterFuzz.jpg)

 [Prater Fuzz](../cpp/bxdf/PraterFuzz.inl)
-is an empirical response function based on my observations, with the primary goal of providing both realism and a wide range of intuitive artistic control.
+is an empirical response based on my observations.
+Its primary goal is to provide both realism and a wide range of intuitive artistic control.

-It uses a numerically interpolated normalization function based on numerically integrated response intensities from a set of uniformly spaced and distributed spherical sampling directions[<sup>2</sup>](#references).
-Since the two response control parameters are constant over the surface, the integration step is done only once per pair of parameter values, resulting in fully interactive live rendering rates and high control parameter slider interactivity.
-Future work will focus on an analytical normalization function in order to allow control parameter variations over the surface.

 Response sampling is done using the upper half of a toroidal sample distribution: a sliced bagel.
 This produces far better noise and convergence behavior than simple uniform